cutdigital/mcut.site/docs/index.md

     </div>
 </div>

-**MCUT** (pronounced 'emcut') is a tool for cutting meshes: It is a library for partitioning meshes that are two-manifold and is useful for operations like slicing and CSG boolean operations.
+**MCUT** (pronounced 'emcut') is a tool for cutting meshes: It is a library for partitioning meshes that are two-manifold and is useful for operations like regular slicing and CSG boolean operations.

-The library partitions shapes directly from input mesh data composed of geometry and connectivity to produce crisp fragments at fine scale.
-It is the only existing tool allowing cuts on planar-polygon meshes without requiring them to be triangulated solids.
+The library partitions shapes directly using their geometry to produce crisp fragments at fine scale.
+It is the only existing tool for cutting planar-polygon meshes without necessarily requiring them to be triangulated solids.

 MCUT also provides features like stencilling to produce cut-outs/patches of the cutting surface that is used to partition a given shape.
-It also supports intersection-curve queries and partial cuts, using one simple interface.
+It also supports intersection-curve queries and partial cuts.

 ## Motivation